 Mrs. Sullivan teaches 6th grade at Marion Mix Elementary School in Elk Grove.
 California.
 She has been teaching for 20 years and this is her second year implementing LPS.
 LPS creates opportunities in the classroom for students to feel energized about STEM careers and visualize their future selves in the unlimited possibilities.

-Ms. Cronmiller has been teaching middle school science in Santa Ana, California for 9 years.
-She chooses to teach science because it is so exciting, and she hopes her own interest in science sparks new curiosities for her 6th grade students.
-She is thankful to partner with Letters to a Pre-Scientist for a 4th year because she has seen how scientist pen pals have opened her students’ eyes to ideas, careers, and possibilities beyond what a traditional classroom can teach alone.
+Mrs. Watt has been teaching middle school science in Santa Ana, CA for 10 years.
+She chooses to teach science because it is exciting, and she hopes her own interest in science sparks new curiosities for her 6th grade students.
+She is thankful to partner with Letters to a Pre-Scientist for a 5th year because she has seen how STEM pen pals have opened her students’ eyes to ideas, careers, and possibilities beyond what a traditional classroom can teach alone.
 When she is not in the classroom, Ms. Cronmiller enjoys cooking, reading, and hanging out with her two cats.

-Mr. Ohama is a 6th grade teacher at Marion Mix Elementary School in Elk Grove, CA. This year could be year 20 for Mr. Ohama's teaching career, but he's not sure.
+Mr. Ohama is a 6th grade teacher at Marion Mix Elementary School in Elk Grove, CA. This year could be year 21 for Mr. Ohama's teaching career, but he's not sure.
 He's doesn't organize his internal hard drive by date.
-With that said, this could be year 6 of hosting LPS.
-It has been a while, anyway. ""I teach every student at their level in every subject every day,"" says Mr. Ohama, summing up his instructional philosophy.
-Adding, ""LPS fits in perfectly with that mindset.""
-Teaching aside, Mr. Ohama is dabbles: guitar, chess, robotics, coding, FIFA22, long-suffering Cubs fan, bread baking, home brewing, but mostly he likes to read. (very infrequent) Twitter: @KevinOhama
+With that said, this could be year 7 of hosting LPS.
+It has been a while, anyway.
+"I teach every student at their level in every subject every day," says Mr. Ohama, summing up his instructional philosophy.
+Adding, "LPS fits in perfectly with that mindset."
+Teaching aside, Mr. Ohama dabbles: guitar, chess, robotics, coding, watercolor, bread baking, home brewing, but mostly he likes to read.
+Twitter: @KevinOhama

 Ms. Jones teaches sixth grade science, math, and Food: From Farm to Face at Thomas Starr King Middle School's Environmental STEAM Magnet in Los Angeles, California.
 Ms. Jones is entering her 26th year of teaching for Los Angeles School District.
 The 2022-23 school year will be Ms. Jones's first year hosting LPS.
 She and her students are looking forward to meeting scientists through letter writing.
 In her spare time, Ms. Jones spends time cooking and eating good food with her friends and family.
 She loves movies (in theaters) and hiking.
 Also, Ms. Jones writes grants to study science in different places.
 She travels during summer break.
 This past year, she traveled to Jordan to learn about how water scarcity impacts and changes cultural traditions.
 Ms. Jones grew up on a farm in Tennessee and has always loved science.
 She didn't love the way science was taught to her in school, ""Read chapter six and answer the questions at the end of the chapter.""
 However, the observations on the farm were the inspiration for her science learning.
 Being part of an environmental program and spending time in the school garden with students is the best part of teaching for Ms. Jones.

-Mrs. Rapsawich teaches 7th grade science at Euclid Middle School outside of Cleveland, Ohio.
-This school year will be her 17th year teaching and her first year with LPS.
+Mrs. Rapsawich teaches 7th grade science at Euclid Middle School outside of Cleveland, OH.
+This school year will be her 18th year teaching and her second year with LPS.
 She is very excited to bring LPS to her classroom and connect her 7th grade students with STEM professionals to widen their horizons about STEM careers and opportunities.
 She values connections with students and providing a science classroom where students can explore and think critically.
 In her free time she enjoys spending time with her husband and three kids, jogging, reading and spending time outside.

 Ms.Bertacchi teaches 6th grade at Marion Mix Elementary School in Elk Grove California.
-She has been teaching for 7 years and is excited to start her 8th year teaching at the same school she started.
-This will be her second year bringing LPS to her students, and she can't wait.
-When not teaching Ms.Bertacchi is visiting Disneyland, which she is a HUGE fan of, or playing volleyball for rec leagues, or finding adventure with friends, family, and lab shepherd pup Tucker.
+She has been teaching for 8 years and is excited to start her 9th year teaching at the same school she started.
+This will be her third year bringing LPS to her students, and she can't wait.
+When not teaching Ms.Bertacchi is visiting Disneyland, which she is a HUGE fan of, or playing volleyball for rec leagues, watching the SF Forty Niners, SF Giants, or Sacramento Kings, or finding adventure with friends, family, and lab shepherd pup Tucker.
 She is excited to bring LPS back to her classroom to show students that ANYONE can be a STEM professional, and help students visualize what they might enjoy doing in their futures.
 She believes it is important that students build inquiry for the topics they study, and science is the perfect subject to lead students down a path of many wonderful discoveries and ongoing inquiries.
 Ms.Bertacchi values making connections with each and every student that crosses her path in her career.
 When students feel safe, the journey in learning is so much more meaningful.
 She hopes that her students will be life long learners, and remember how to do so by being in her class.

-Ms. Balazs teaches 7th and 8th grade math at Magic City Acceptance Academy Charter School in Homewood, Alabama.
-She has been teaching math and science for 19 years, and is pleased to be hosting LPS at her school for the first time!
+Ms. Balazs teaches 7th and 8th grade math at Magic City Acceptance Academy Charter School in Homewood, AL. She has been teaching math and science for 20+ years, and is pleased to be hosting LPS at her school for the second year.
 One fun fact is that Ms. B once worked for NASA as an educator at the Goddard Space Flight Center.
 LPS is going to be a great way for Ms. B to bring her love of science into her math classroom this year.
 She values the inclusion and diversity this program offers for her students!
 In her spare time, Ms Balazs loves to read, garden and play with her 3 dogs.

-Mrs. Davis teaches 7th grade at Euclid Middle School in Euclid, Ohio.
-This is her 24rd year teaching and will be her second year implementing LPS.
+Mrs. Davis teaches 7th grade at Euclid Middle School in Euclid, OH.
+This is her 25th year teaching and will be her third year implementing LPS.
 When she is not teaching, she enjoys spending time with her husband and three children, long walks with her dogs, and being outside in nature.
 Mrs. Davis teaches science because she enjoys the curiosity the students bring to the classroom about all topics in science.
 She was once told that she asks too many questions, and she does not want to stop students from observing, wondering and asking about the world around them.
-Her hope is to bring real people who have careers devoted to science and help foster a life-long career or passion for the sciences.
-Also, she hopes the students value the memory of the communication with the pen pal program.
-Mrs. Davis values respect for all living things and their connections to the world as a whole which connects to her number one expectation of respecting self, others, learning, materials and all living things.
+Her hope is to bring real people who have careers devoted to science and help foster a lifelong passion for the sciences.

 Mrs. Kwan teaches 5th grade multiple subjects at Lincoln Acres Elementary in National City, California.
 This is her 22nd year teaching and her 3rd year hosting LPS in her classroom.
 When she isn’t teaching, you can find her practicing yoga or hanging out with her two kids.
 She is so excited to watch her students engage in authentic writing through LPS while also broadening their horizons with STEM careers.
 In her classroom, Mrs. Kwan is passionate about perseverance, kindness, and integrity.